Palar River: Karnataka

 In the State of Karnataka Palar River Originates from s Agrahara lake(kolar district of Karnataka).
 There are various reservoirs and check dams across the river to store the Water, While two of the most significant of them are the two Consecutive dams that are back to back with in seven Kilometers.
 The reservoir of Bethamangala and The Reservoir of the Ramasagara also called as Bukkasagara.
 The reservoir of Bethamangala had been the main source of Drinking water to the Kolar Gold Fields.
 And it is also a Boating area.

 While the second one and the largest of all reservoirs is the reservoir of the Ramasagara, which holds numerous temples at this spot.
 It is known famous for its fisheries till the year 2005. after which the Reservoir never got filled more than 40 percent of its capacity.
 The period from 2006 to the year of 2017 September the fate of the Palar river in this part was almost dry.

 The heavy rains in the hinterland and the basin of the palar river has brought the Bethamangala Reservoir back to its past glory, as of 6 October 2017 the Reservoir of Bethamangala is one feet deficit to its full capacity, while later Ramasagara Reservoir is just 15 percent filled and mostly dry, holds double the capacity of the former.

 A few famous places like the Avani, Bangaru tirupati, Vijeyendra Swamy Temple, Someshwara Swamy temple, lies in these region, with in twenty kilometers of the epicentre Bethamangala.

-Cities on the river
+Towns around the river

 Kaliappettai is located on the banks of the river.

-The town of Bethamangala, village of Ramasagara, Bangaru Tirupati (Guttahalli).
-This region also consists two reservoirs one at Bethamangala and the largest in Karnataka at the Ramasagara.
+The town of Bethamangala, village of Ramasagara, Bangaru Tirupati (Guttahalli) is also located on its banks.
+This region also consists of two reservoirs, one at Bethamangala and the largest in Karnataka at the Ramasagara.